 (We would also recommend this: 6 Ways On How to Maintain A Hot Tub by Yourself)

-Winterizing a hot tub can be done either by yourself or by calling a pro.
-However, if you’re going to do it by yourself, you must spare extra time because the whole process may take 3 to 4 hours.
-The purpose is no other than to prevent the pipes and drainage system freeze and damage due to extreme cold weather.
+The main purpose of winterizing a hot tub is to prevent the pipes from freezing and damage due to extreme cold weather.
+The process can be done either by a pro or yourself but if you’re going to do it by yourself, you have to spare extra time because the whole process may take 3 to 4 hours.